The Magnetar Model and the Ejecta--Circumstellar-Matter Interaction Model for 31 Luminous, Rapidly Evolving Optical

+{In Section \ref{sec:fit}, we use the magnetar and CSI models to fit the multiband light curves of 31 luminous REOTs and find that 27 of them can be explained by the magnetar and/or the CSI model.
+The best-fit ejecta masses of 14, 6, 7, and 1 REOTs are 0.05--0.3\,M$_\odot$, 0.3--0.5\,M$_\odot$, 0.5--1.0\,M$_\odot$, and $>1.0$\,M$_\odot$, respectively (see Fig. \ref{fig:his}).
+To illustrate the parameters, we present the four parameters ($M_{\rm ej}$, $v$, $B_p$, and $P_0$) of the models in Fig. \ref{fig:para}; for comparison, the same parameters of SLSNe~I that were supposed to be powered by magnetars \citep{Nich2017} are also plotted.
+We find that the ejecta masses of luminous REOTs are significantly smaller than those of the magnetar-powered SLSNe~I, except for HSC17bbaz ($M_{\rm ej}=5.58^{+1.6}_{-1.4}$\,M$_\odot$).
+On the other hand, the velocity of the ejecta of some luminous REOTs is larger than that of the magnetar-powered SLSNe~I. Furthermore, the $B_p$--$P_0$ distribution of the REOTs is significantly larger than that of the magnetar-powered SLSNe~I.}

-If mass transfer in a binary system consisting of a helium star and a compact companion (e.g., a neutron star) strips the helium star, the star would became a stripped core and explode as a stripped CCSNe with ejecta mass $\lesssim 0.5$\,M$_\odot$.
-By providing a detailed example, \citet{Tauris2013} demonstrated that the mass-transfer process in a binary consisting of a neutron star and a helium star can produce a small, bare core of $\sim 1.5$\,M$_\odot$ that collapses and produces a SN whose ejecta mass is only $\sim 0.1$\,M$_\odot$.
+If mass transfer in a binary system consisting of a helium star and a compact companion (e.g., a neutron star; NS, hereafter) strips the helium star, the star would became a stripped core and explode as an {ultrastripped} CCSN with ejecta mass $\sim 0.1$--0.3\,M$_\odot$ \citep{Tauris2013,Suwa2015,Tauris2015,Moriya2016,Moriya2017}.
+By providing a detailed example, \citet{Tauris2013} demonstrated that the mass-transfer process in a binary consisting of an NS and a helium star can produce a small, bare core of $\sim 1.5$\,M$_\odot$ that collapses and produces an SN whose ejecta mass is only $\sim 0.1$\,M$_\odot$.